huggingface/community-events/huggan/README.md

 Previously, this dataset was only hosted on [Google Drive](https://github.com/NVlabs/metfaces-dataset#overview), and not really easily accessible.

-To begin with, one should check that one is are correctly logged in and that `git-lfs` is installed so that the dataset can be uploaded.
+To begin with, one should check that one is correctly logged in and that `git-lfs` is installed so that the dataset can be uploaded.

 Run: